nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to list students
+1. Tutor requests to list students.
-2. MATHTUTORING shows a list of students
+2. MATHTUTORING shows a list of students.
-3. Tutor requests to edit a specific student in the list
+3. Tutor requests to edit a specific student in the list.
-4. MATHTUTORING edits the student
+4. MATHTUTORING edits the student.

     Use case ends.